Applications will be available on Friday, January 23rd and

 -demonstrate respect for the diversity of their campus community.

-14 Group Leaders: responsible for leading and mentoring new students during their Orientation (including student group activities, presentations and skits).
+14 Group Leaders: responsible for leading and mentoring new students during their Orientation (including student group activities, leading walking tours, presentations and skits).

-6 Office and Family Leaders: responsible for staffing the Orientation office and participating in aspects of the family Orientation program (including leading walking and bus tours).
+4 Family Leaders: responsible for leading and participating in aspects of the family Orientation program (including leading walking tours, bus tours, and skits).

 All Orientation Assistants: